syncfusion-content/xamarin-docs/Xamarin/Essential-BusyIndicator/Getting-Started.md

 WinPhone\Syncfusion.
 SfBusyIndicator.XForms.WinPhone.dll

-> Note: Essential BusyIndicator for Xamarin is compatible with Xamarin Forms 1.3.
+N> Essential BusyIndicator for Xamarin is compatible with Xamarin Forms 1.3.

 An additional step is required for Windows Phone and iOS projects.
 Create an instance of the BusyIndicator custom renderer as follows.